 - Near vision

 - Eye movement skills

 Detecting Eye Problems in Children

 It isn’t always easy to tell if a child is suffering from an eye problem, and the best way to know is by taking them for regular checkups with a good eye doctor.
-There are however some signs that your child is having problems and if you begin to notice these, it is recommended that you take your child to the eye doctor as soon as possible.
+However, there are some signs that your child may be having vision problems.
+If you start to notice any of the symptoms below, take your child to the eye doctor as soon as possible.
 These symptoms include:

 - Eye rubbing